Jump to the content

 Against the exploitation of children in global supply chains

-The supply chain law is in danger.
-This threatens a step backwards in the fight against exploitative child labor.
-Sign here for the protection of children and the environment in global supply chains.
+The supply chain law is in jeopardy.
+This threatens a setback in the fight against exploitative child labor.
+Sign here to protect children and the environment in global supply chains.

 We can still save the supply chain law!

-The coalition agreement provides for the implementation of the EU supply chain directive-we use this opportunity together to stop exploitative child labor and environmental degradation.
-Support the petition of the Lief chain law initiative.
+The coalition agreement includes the implementation of the EU Supply Chain Directive – let's seize this opportunity together to stop exploitative child labor and environmental destruction.
+Support the petition of the Supply Chain Act initiative.

-Exercising child labor is in food, cosmetics, cars, household appliances or fashion and home textiles.
-The aim is to end this exploitation in global supply chains.
+Exploitative child labor is present in the production of food, cosmetics, cars, household appliances, fashion, and home textiles.
+The EU Supply Chain Directive aims to end this exploitation in global supply chains.

-The corporate Sustainability Due Diligence Directive (CSDDD) obliges companies to take responsibility for their entire supply chain.
-It is a central instrument to prevent exploitative child labor and other human rights violations in the supply chains of European companies and thus comply with their duties.
-In addition, she contributes to containing environmental degradation and thus particularly protects the health of children in countries in the global south.
+The Corporate Sustainability Due Diligence Directive (CSDDD) obliges companies to take responsibility for their entire supply chain.
+It is a key instrument for preventing exploitative child labor and other human rights violations in the supply chains of European companies, thereby enabling them to fulfill their due diligence obligations.
+Furthermore, it contributes to curbing environmental degradation and thus protects the health of children, particularly in countries of the Global South.

-The EU directive for Germany is particularly important because the coalition agreement provides to abolish the German supply chain law and instead implement the European regulation.
-However, if the EU supply chain directive is stopped, in the worst case there is no longer any effective supply chain law in Germany.
-Companies would then have to take on any responsibility for human rights and environmental protection in their supply chains - with dramatic consequences: more exploitative child labor, more exploitation and more environmental degradation.
+The EU directive is particularly important for Germany because the coalition agreement stipulates abolishing the German supply chain law and implementing the European regulation instead.
+However, if the EU supply chain directive is blocked, in the worst-case scenario there will be no effective supply chain law left in Germany.
+Companies would then hardly have to assume any responsibility for human rights and environmental protection in their supply chains – with dramatic consequences: more exploitative child labor, more exploitation, and more environmental destruction.

-The initiative delivery chain law is a broad alliance of more than 140 civil society organizations, including Terre des Hommes.
-Together we are committed to effective laws that oblige companies to respect human rights and environmental standards along their entire supply chain.
+The Supply Chain Act Initiative is a broad alliance of more than 140 civil society organizations, including Terre des Hommes .
+Together, we advocate for effective laws that oblige companies to respect human rights and environmental standards throughout their entire supply chain.

-The initiative informs, mobilizes and puts political pressure - so that exploitation of children and adults as well as environmental destruction are no longer part of global supply chains.
+The initiative informs, mobilizes, and exerts political pressure to ensure that the exploitation of children and adults, as well as environmental destruction, are no longer part of global supply chains.

-Terre des Hommes is an active part of the initiative and is particularly committed to the rights of children and adolescents worldwide.
+Terre des Hommes is an active participant in the initiative and is particularly committed to the rights of children and young people worldwide.

-You can find more information about the initiative and your goals at www.zibliefletkettengesetze.de .
+More information about the initiative and its goals can be found at www.lieferkettengesetz.de .

 Your donation helps children!

-Terre des Hommes frees girls and boys from exploitative work, helps children on the run and protects them from violence and abuse.
+Terre des Hommes frees girls and boys from exploitative labor, helps children on the run, and protects them from violence and abuse.
 Together with local partner organizations, we enforce children's rights worldwide.

 Your contact person